The Best Restaurants In Inwood

 If you’ve never had a patacon, it’s a Venezuelan sandwich that swaps in fried plantains for bread.
 And the best one you’ll find in NYC is from Cachapas Y Mas, which is conveniently open until 2am every day and is always playing Latin music videos from the ’80s and ’90s.
 Throw in a cachapa—which is stuffed with moist, shredded beef and cheese—as well as some tequenos, arepas, and maracuchas for the table.

 From pancakes to burgers, we always say yes when asked if we want anything topped with “the works.”
 But you should override that automatic-reply when you go to Taqueria Emilio.
 The tacos are big on their own, and they become fork-and-knife dishes when topped with everything from cucumbers and radishes to sour cream and cheese.
-Most importantly, all the toppings mask the flavor of the meat, and the juicy al pastor and tender lengua are the reason you should come to this all-day counter-service spot in the first place.
+Stick with paired-down versions, which will highlight the juicy al pastor and tender lengua from this all-day counter-service spot in the first place.

 If you’re having trouble sleeping, get a large portion of crispy fried pork with a side of moro de habichuelas from the Inwood location of Elsa la Reina del Chicharron.
 The portions of crispy fried pork here are big and sedative enough to qualify as an efficient alternative to melatonin.
 There are a few tables inside, and we recommend bringing at least one friend to support you emotionally after you finish your plate and realize that you’re too full to function.

 Every neighborhood has a great slice shop.
 For Inwood, that’s Pizza Palace.
-It’s a run of the mill, cash-only, pizza place, and both the triangle and Sicilian pies here are nearly perfect.
+It’s a run-of-the-mill, cash-only pizza place, and both the triangle and Sicilian pies here are nearly perfect.
 We like the classic cheese and pepperoni slices best, but the Sicilian crust is practically invisible under a layer of melted mozzarella and that’s just how we like it.